omab/django-social-auth/doc/configuration.rst

       <uppercase backend name>_AUTH_EXTRA_ARGUMENTS = {...}

+  You can override the arguments defined in the settings with GET parameters.

 - Also, you can send extra parameters on request token process by defining settings per provider in the same way explained above but with this other suffix::